Project-LilyH47/OpenPikOS/README.md

 Note: We dont give the code for a good resson.

-OpenPikOS comes preinstalled with curl and sudo and other core stuff like apt
+OpenPikOS comes preinstalled with curl and sudo and other core stuff like apt and SSH